mail-in-a-box/mailinabox/docs/index.md

 Before You Begin
 ----------------

-* Decide what **hostname** you'll use for your new Mail in a Box.
+* Decide what **hostname** you'll use for your new Mail-in-a-Box.
 You may want to buy a domain name from your favorite registrar now.
 For the most flexibility, assign a subdomain to your box.
-For instance, my domain name is `occams.info` (my email address is something`@occams.info`), so I've assigned `box.occams.info` as the hostname for my Mail in a Box.
+For instance, my domain name is `occams.info` (my email address is something`@occams.info`), so I've assigned `box.occams.info` as the hostname for my Mail-in-a-Box.

 Get a Server
 ------------